stonefl/stonefl.github.io/_posts/2025-07-07-how-to-collaborate-with-ai-a-four-quadrant-framework-for-smarter-conversations.md

 ![4_quadrants_01](/img/post/4_quadrants_ai_dialogue_01.png)
 The quadrants aren’t fixed.
 They evolve as AI’s capabilities grow.
 The knowledge boundaries of AI are constantly expanding.
 AI is continually pushing its horizontal knowledge axis downwards, meaning Quadrant 1 (AI knows, I know) will continuously expand, and Quadrant 4 (AI doesn't know, I know) will continuously shrink as AI absorb more public knowledge and emerging techniques like RAG extend their reach.

 So, what remains our human advantage?
 Our tacit domain expertise, intuitive reasoning, and context-specific insights continue to be areas where AI exhibits limited understanding or adaptability.
-Unlike AI, humans bring lived experiences, cultural context, emontional intelligence, and ethical judgement - qualities that don't fit neatly into datasets.
+Unlike AI, humans bring lived experiences, cultural context, emotional intelligence, and ethical judgement - qualities that don't fit neatly into datasets.

 ![4_quadrants_02](/img/post/4_quadrants_ai_dialogue_02.png)